Putterhead/DOM-Pig-Game/Readme.md

 This was an exercise I did in creating an interface in JS (the CSS and HTML were provided) for a dice rolling game and is based on Jonas Schmedtmanns' Udemy course (https://www.udemy.com/the-complete-javascript-course/learn/v4/overview).

 A very basic dice rolling game with the main objectives of this exercise being:
-Learning how to manipulate the DOM
+- Learning how to manipulate the DOM
-Learning how to read from the DOM
+- Learning how to read from the DOM
-Learning how to change CSS styles
+- Learning how to change CSS styles

 I've commented just about every line of code, it's a mess, I know.
 But please just try to ignore that - writing the comments, really helps me internalise it.
+At the moment I'm not too happy with the functions as I feel most of them violate the single responsibility principle.

 GAME RULES: